-Autumn is fast approaching Japan, so we can anticipate the season of koyo 紅葉 (autumn foliage), aki matsuri 秋祭り (autumn festivals) and mouthwatering seasonal produce such as rice, sanma (Pacific Saury), persimmon…!
+Autumn is fast approaching Japan, so we can anticipate the season of koyo (紅葉, autumn foliage), autumn festivals and mouthwatering seasonal produce such as rice, sanma (Pacific Saury), persimmon…!

-Last year, I was able to visit 3 famous spots in Hiroshima Prefecture, for one of Japan’s best feature – 紅葉.
+Last year, I thoroughly enjoyed the very best of autumn in Hiroshima Prefecture.
 It was an unforgettable experience!
-This autumn, you can take advantage of the direct flight between Singapore and Hiroshima to explore this beautiful city!
+This autumn, you can take advantage of the direct flight between Singapore and Hiroshima to explore this beautiful city.
 The maple trees are expected to change their colours towards the end November, so you should start planning right now!

 My favourite memory of momiji viewing is at Buttsu-ji in Mihara.
 Founded by Kobayakawa Haruhira in 1397, this temple is now the largest Zen Buddhist training hall in western Japan.
 We were lucky to visit the temple at the peak of the autumn foliage, yet it was not at all crowded!